ricbencar/wave-wind-statistics/README.md

 The script will generate two output files:

-A detailed CSV report (.rpt.csv)
+- A detailed CSV report (.rpt.csv);
-A PDF report (.pdf) with visualizations and statistics.
+- A PDF report (.pdf) with visualizations and statistics.

 ## Utility Functions